smash-transport/smash-vhlle-hybrid/docs/user/configuration-file.md

 ## The hydrodynamics section

-* `Input_file`<br>
+???+ config-key "`Input_file`"

     The hydrodynamics simulation needs an additional input file which contains the system's initial conditions.
-  This is the main output of the previous stage and, therefore, if not specified, a *SMASH_IC.dat* file is expected to exist in the ***IC*** output sub-folder with the same `Run_ID`.
+    This is the main output of the previous stage and, therefore, if not specified, a :material-file: *SMASH_IC.dat* file is expected to exist in the :file_folder: ***IC*** output sub-folder with the same `Run_ID`.
     However, using this key, any file can be specified and used.

 ```yaml title="Example"
 Hydro: